Minnesota's North Shore Driving Tour

 The city's Lakewalk is a paved trail that parallels the water for just over four miles.
 You can start at Lakeplace Park and sculpture gardens, then stroll to the rose garden and marble gazebo at Leif Erikson Park.
 From there, it's a short walk to cavernous Fitger's Brewery, restored as a hotel and shopping complex, and the Canal Park area.

-Besides browsing the specialty shops and galleries, visitors can grab a bite at any of nearly two dozen bakeries, coffeehouses and sandwich shops, along with restaurants that range from Grandma's Saloon & Grill, a longtime Duluth establishment, to the new Bellisio's Italian Restaurant and Wine Bar.
-If you want to stay overnight along the harbor, take your pick from a half-dozen motels and inns.
+Besides browsing the specialty shops and galleries, visitors can grab a bite at bakeries, coffeehouses, sandwich shops and restaurants.
+If you want to stay overnight along the harbor, take your pick from lodgings.

 Canal Park also provides close-up views of the city's most recognizable landmark, the Aerial Lift Bridge, a span that links the shore and Park Point, a narrow sliver of land protecting the harbor.
 Bells ring as the huge bridge rises 138 feet in just a few seconds.
 Crowds gather to watch giant ships glide by.
 Just steps away, you can explore the Lake Superior Maritime Visitors Center, filled with exhibits that highlight Duluth's shipping legacy and links to Lake Superior.